adikabintang/til/security/misc_notes.md

 - Non-repudiation: A send a message and a proof to B. B sends the received message and proof to C. C is still confident that this message and proof come from A (C does not have to trust B). [[security.stackexchange.com](https://security.stackexchange.com/questions/6730/what-is-the-difference-between-authenticity-and-non-repudiation)][[crypto.stackexchange.com](https://crypto.stackexchange.com/questions/5646/what-are-the-differences-between-a-digital-signature-a-mac-and-a-hash)]

+# DoS

+- Asymmetry is the front door into DoS.
+Example: the server needs to compute every request that comes, but the client does not need to do anything.
+The client can easily flood the server.

 # Platform Security
 ## Trusted Platform Module (TPM)